nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

    ../bin/nest_setup_ports.sh ${width_of_relax_zone} ${efold_time_in_day}

 Where "width_of_relax_zone" and "efold_time_in_day" can be set, for example, to 20 and 20, respectively.
-If program runs successfully, a file called "ports.nest" and "rum.[ab]" are created and stored in "../nest/030":
+If program runs successfully, a file called "ports.nest" and "rmu.[ab]" are created and stored in "../nest/030":

     └── TP5a0.06
         └── bin.